Support

 Marjorie Laverne Davis October 16, 1944 American.

-Killed on a night flight while on a cross country training flight in an AT-6 near Walnut, Mississippi.
+WASP pilot, killed on a night flight while on a cross country training flight in an AT-6 near Walnut, Mississippi.

 Wings Across America

-Katherine ‘Kay' Applegate Dussaq November 26, 1944 American.
+Katherine ?Kay' Applegate Dussaq November 26, 1944 American.

-She was killed when the AT-6 she was flying on an administrative cross-country flight crashed on the night of November 26, 1944 near New Carlisle, Ohio.
+WASP pilot, was killed when the AT-6 she was flying on an administrative cross-country flight crashed on the night of November 26, 1944 near New Carlisle, Ohio.

 Wings Across America